mah0x211/lua-form/README.md

 **Returns**

-- `n:integer`: number of bytes written.
+- `res:string|integer`: a string in `application/x-form-urlencoded` or `multipart/form-data` format, or number of bytes written.
+    - if the `writer` parameter is not specified, it returns a string in `application/x-form-urlencoded` or `multipart/form-data` format.
+    - otherwise, it returns the number of bytes written to the `writer:write` and `writer:writefile` methods.
 - `err:any`: error value.